 The concept of NBEs is new for the team, nevertheless there is the willingness to promote their participation in the city works and the Connecting Nature exemplar is a way to showcase their importance.
-Moreover, the magnitude of the Project made necessary the collaboration of different Departments in the Municipality (Technical Department, Department of Finance, Green Spaces Department) and the Connecting Nature Framework was a valuable tool in this collaboration.

 Step 3: Planning NBE strategy

 What are the primary objectives of your NBE strategy?